Skip to main content

 • Needs assistance with cleaning the bathroom when a person is NOT in need of more frequent cleaning of the bathroom due to incontinence, incidental soiling during toileting, or other documented medical reason, such as a MRSA infection.

-• Needs assistance with cleaning the inside of his or her refrigerator.
-This does not include determining if properly stored food is spoiled; this need is captured in Module 5.13 Meal Preparation.
+• Needs assistance with cleaning the inside of their refrigerator.
+This does not include determining if properly stored food is spoiled.
+Review Module 5.13 Meal Preparation.

 • Needs assistance with re-ordering or obtaining medication refills.
 This does not include needed transportation to and from the pharmacy or assistance with the money transaction to pay for the item(s).
-These needs are captured in Module 5.18 Transportation and Module 5.15 Money Management.
+Review Module 5.18 Transportation and Module 5.15 Money Management.

 • Needs assistance with shopping other than for groceries, such as trying on clothes when shopping for clothes.
 This does not include needed transportation to and from the store or assistance with the money transaction to pay for the item(s).
-These needs are captured in Module 5.18 Transportation and Module 5.15 Money Management.
+Review Module 5.18 Transportation and Module 5.15 Money Management.

 • Needs assistance with mailing bills.